Kirol54/privatePlasma/README.md

 ### Three Operations

 **Deposit** — Public.
-User approves USDT, calls `deposit(commitment, amount)`.
+User approves USDT, calls `deposit(commitment, amount, encryptedData)`.
 The commitment is inserted into the on-chain Merkle tree.
+The encrypted note data allows the depositor to recover the note via scanning.
 No ZK proof needed.

 **Private Transfer** — A ZK proof shows: